Jorest/MoleculeSim-VRChat/README.md

 # MoleculeSim-VRChat

-This is a VR application that simulates the behavior of atoms given a XYZ data set.
+This is a VR application that simulates the behavior of atoms given a XYZ data set on *VRChat* !
+(Some non-standard practices are used given the limitations of U#)

  Animation of XYZ file on VRChat